 Banana Ball Python Size

-The only different between males and females is their size.
+The only difference between males and females are their size.

 Both snakes are classified as medium-sized however females are larger than males.
 Males grow to be two or three feet in length and females are three to five feet.